unibas-tilics/tilics/articles/article-032-deadlock.md

 A similar situation can occur when several computer processes running in parallell want to access shared resources.
 In a *circular wait* scenario, processes block each other from continuing execution as they wait for a resource held by one of their peers.

 Since computer processes cannot hand wave at ech other, clear rules are needed to avoid this situation in the first place.
-One solution is to order the resources by giving them a unique number.
-Processes would only be allowed to access them by increasing order of numbering.
-Another possibility is to introduce a central governor that needs to give its permission before a process can access a resource.
-This is equivalent to placing traffic lights at an intersection.
 <!-- END BODY -->